 Politician booked for threatening journalist in India

-A Tamil Nadu politician was booked for allegedly threatening a journalist during a public event, highlighting ongoing risks faced by reporters covering political figures in India.
+A prominent Tamil Nadu politician has been booked for allegedly threatening a journalist at a public event.
+The incident has reignited discussions on the risks reporters face in covering local politics.

 CHENNAI — A prominent political figure in Tamil Nadu was formally booked on November 23 after allegedly threatening and verbally abusing a journalist during a public event.
 The complaint, filed shortly after the incident, states that the politician publicly questioned the journalist’s credibility and used language intended to intimidate her while she was carrying out her reporting duties.